anHALytics/anhalytics-core/README.md

 #### 4. Frontends

 A war file is produced under the directory ``anhalytics-frontend/target``, you can use Tomcat for instance to deploy it (make sur the ES and Nerd options are set).
 The front-end javascript web application will call ElasticSearch and MongoDB services as set in the main project.
+In addition, the front-end can also call the NERD service for performing query disambiguation.

 Some elements of the search frontend have been inspired by [FacetView 1](https://github.com/okfn/facetview) from Open Knowledge Foundation and Cottage Labs, thanks to them!

 #### 5. Test

+This subproject is dedicated to integration and end-to-end tests - in contrast to unit tests which come with each specific sub-project.

-In progress...
+Work in progress...